 The CT image below shows a cross section of a patient.
 You can see a clear hole in the muscle at the level of the belly button, or umbilicus.
 This hole is considered an umbilical hernia.
 The image below shows a normal umbilicus with no evidence of a hole, or a hernia.
 Although CT scans can be helpful in determining whether there is a hernia, most often examining the patient is all that is needed to determine whether there is a hernia present.

-Tension Free Repair
+Tension Vs. Tension-Free Hernia Repair

-The term ‘tension free’ hernia repair is commonly used to describe hernia surgery.
-Hernias are caused by a weakening of the abdominal muscles.
-Some surgeons choose to sew the muscles back together, thus causing ‘tension’ on the muscles around the hernia.
-However, the muscles around a hernia are already weak, and over time those muscles tend to pull apart and the hernia can recur, or come back.
-Therefore, most hernia specialists today utilize a mesh to help strengthen the muscles.
-When using a mesh, the muscles themselves are not sewn together (see below).
+In many patients, whether due to the size of the hernia or the patient, it’s not advisable for a surgeon to simply pull the muscles back together.
+In those cases, most hernia specialists today utilize a mesh to help strengthen the muscles and the hernia repair.
+When using a mesh, the muscles themselves are often not sewn together limiting the tension on the tissues providing a ‘tension free’ repair.
 Instead, a mesh is placed over or under the hole in the muscle to prevent anything from pushing through the abdominal wall.

+While a no mesh hernia repair is an option for some patients, many others will strongly benefit from the use of a mesh.
 Some patients have heard or read negative information about mesh surgery.
-However, the unbiased government agency The National Institutes of Health performed a study of whether mesh should or should not be used for hernia surgery.
-Read the article by clicking on the logo to the right:
+However, the unbiased government agency The National Institutes of Health performed a study of whether mesh should or should not be used for hernia surgery and found that in the vast majority of patients, a mesh is the recommended approach to repairing a hernia.
+They also found that in the right hands, the use of a mesh causes little if any additional risks to the patient.
+Read the article by clicking on the logo below:

-While there are some risks with any surgery, by utilizing the newest mesh available, these risks are minimized.
 Patients can read more on our ‘Truths About Hernia Mesh‘ page.